text.skipToContent text.skipToNavigation

 Products sold in the Entertainer are sourced globally.
 We expect those within our supply chain to respect the rights, well-being and welfare of their workforce and their working environment.
 All suppliers must adhere to our requirements set out in our existing supplier code of conduct; no forced, bonded or child labour, no slavery or human trafficking, no discrimination, no harsh or inhumane treatment, freedom to choose employment, hygienic and safe working environment, minimum living wage payment, no excessive working hours with at least one day off in every seven, freedom of association and collective bargaining.

-Our supplier base is approved and monitored through our factory audit programme.
-Throughout 2022 factory audits were performed by the Addo team based in Hong Kong and QIMA, who we engaged with during the year to support audits.
+Our supplier network is approved and monitored via our factory audit programme.
+We work closely with our sister company, Addo Play Ltd, who are specialists in product development and toy sourcing.
+In 2023, factory audits were conducted by the Addo team in Hong Kong and QIMA, who carried out ethical factory audits with us throughout the year.

 Supply Chain and Employment

-We started working with a nominated 3rd party audit company, QIMA, in 2022 to enable us to visit more factories to conduct ethical audits.
-8 of these were completed late in 2022, results have been reviewed and corrective action plans implemented where necessary.
-No evidence of Modern Slavery or relevant risks were identified.
-We continued our UK Employment agencies’ audits to ensure they have thorough and detailed processes and procedures as part of their onboarding of contracted staff for supply to the Business.
+We worked alongside our UK Employment agencies’ audits to ensure they have thorough and detailed processes and procedures as part of their onboarding of contracted staff for supply to the Business.
 We are satisfied that they are operating with a reasonable and auditable recruitment process to identify any potential Modern Slavery or Forced Labour in their workforce.

 Training

-We have carried out further in-depth training with our ADDO and The Entertainer QA and Buying teams to increase the knowledge of the team.
+We have carried out further training with our ADDO teams to increase the knowledge base of the team.
 This was delivered by our partners from Slave-Free Alliance.

-The training for the store and office teams is currently under review, to make it more relevant to the challenges we may face as an employer, and to highlight the key signals to look for as part of their roles.
+The training for the store and office teams was issued and completed by all managers and recruiting managers in the business via our online training portal.
+This training covered the challenges we may face as an employer, and key signals to look for as part of their roles.

 Due Diligence

-Regular Board Meeting updates on progress are produced and shared for the Operating Board Meetings.
+Regular Board Meeting updates on progress are produced and shared with the Operating Board .

 Our Policies

-Our Supplier Code of Conduct outlines the minimum standards we expect of all those who supply products or services.
-It includes topics such as forced labour, child labour, working hours etc. Our Modern Slavery Policy has been reviewed and updated as appropriate.
+Our Supplier Code of Conduct outlines the standards expected from all our product and service suppliers.
+It addresses issues such as forced labour, child labour, and working hours.
+Furthermore, our Modern Slavery Policy has been reviewed and revised to reflect these requirements.

-Recruitment Policy – as well as the right-to-work evidence, we also conduct checks on bank accounts (no duplicate accounts on our system), all interviewees are seen face to face.
+Recruitment Policy – as well as the right-to-work evidence, we also conduct checks on bank accounts (no duplicate accounts on our system) and all interviewees are seen face to face.
 This also aligns with our labour agencies who have stringent checks that they conduct at the onboarding stage.

 Next Steps